noriakis/piphir/README.md

 - 16S rRNA copy number was obtained by the `K01977` ID.
 It can be from [rrndb](https://rrndb.umms.med.umich.edu/).

 If you have KEGG license, it would be relatively easy to construct the database (See the section "Reference databases" in the [original paper](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-019-6427-1#Sec9)).

-## Comparison with PICRUSt2 (correlation analysis)

-Although the database is different between PICRUSt2 (IMG) and Piphillin (KEGG), we conducted the correlation analysis between the KO abundance table produced by two algorithms.
-The KEGG database is constructed from the database from 2019-08-26.
-We used the default PICRUSt2 database attached to the package.
-Here, the `picrust2_ko_metagenome.tsv` is the result from PICRUSt2 using the default parameters.
-The results comapring with the actual shotgun metagenomic will be available.